Skip to main content

 Requirements

-Implement an order submission page containing a master table (customer information, order date, remarks) and a detail table (multiple products with quantities and prices).
+Implement an order submission page containing a master table (customer information, order date, remarks) and a detail table (multiple products with quantities and unit prices).
 Submit all data at once, ensure data consistency, and return the order ID upon success.

 Final Result: